Tuesday, September 16, 2025

 When the apostles were filled with the Holy Spirit, what did they preach?
 In Acts 2:38-39, Peter said to them, “Repent, and let every one of you be baptized in the Name of Jesus Christ for the remission of sins; and you shall receive the gift of the Holy Spirit.
 For the promise is to you and to your children, and to all who are afar off, as many as the Lord our God will call.”

-“How long will this be in the heart of the prophets who prophesy lies?
+“I have heard what the prophets have said who prophesy lies in My Name, saying, ‘I have dreamed.
+I have dreamed.’
+How long will this be in the heart of the prophets who prophesy lies?
 Indeed, they are prophets of the deceit of their own heart, who try to make My people forget My Name by their dreams which everyone tells his neighbor, as their fathers forgot My Name for Baal.”
-Jeremiah 23:26-27
+Jeremiah 23:25-27

-Like the martyrs in Revelation 6:10, who cried out to God, saying, “How long, O Lord, holy and true, until You judge and avenge our blood on those who dwell on the earth?” so, Jeremiah, cried out, “How long... will these false prophets prophesy lies and try to make people forget God’s Name.”
-The goal of these kind of laments is to gain God’s intervention.
+The martyrs in Revelation 6:10, cry out to saying, “How long, O Lord, holy and true, until You judge and avenge our blood on those who dwell on the earth?”
+Likewise, Jeremiah, cried out, “How long... will these false prophets tell lies and try to make people forget God’s Name.”
+He laments to gain God’s intervention.

 In 2 Timothy 2:15, 17-19, Paul urged his disciple Timothy to rightly understand the word of truth.
 He wrote of Hymenaeus and Philetus who strayed concerning the truth.
 Paul said their words spread like cancer.
-Paul testified, “The Lord knows those who are His.’”
+Paul testified, “The Lord knows those who are His.”

 Every Christian should aim to rightly understand and rightly teach the Word of truth.